michaelsjanzen/dist/guide/02-isolate.md

 ## The Drudgery Tax
 Sum the hours listed in the "Silicon" bucket.
 This number is your **Drudgery Tax**—the amount of your life currently spent on work that requires none of your unique talent.

+## The Tools
+Do not attempt to sort your task list manually.
+Use the open-source tools in this repository:

+1. **Categorize your work:** Paste your task log into `prompts/03-silicon-carbon-sort.md`.
+The AI will evaluate each task based on pattern-recognition and risk, automatically sorting them into Silicon and Carbon lists for you.

 **Next Step:** Use this sorted list to **SYNTHESIZE** a new workflow.